dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 };
 ```

 In the code above, we have the `extract-text-webpack-plugin`.
 It extracts all the CSS code into `/dist/bundle.css`.
-Webpack roams the source code for `.scss` files, then uses `css-loader` and `sass-loader` to load and embed the stylesheets into the JavaScript bundle.
+Webpack roams the source code for `.scss` files then use `css-loader` and `sass-loader` to load and embed the stylesheets into the JavaScript bundle.

-Quickly add link to the `bundle.css` in `index.html` like so:
+Quickly add a link to the `bundle.css` in `index.html` like so:

 {% highlight html %}